Jopii/Jopii/README.md

 🖥️ I'm just a noobie dev trying to build something for my Xiaomi Mi Mix 3.🖥️

-🏹 Currently studying Videogames design and development.🏹
+🏹 Currently studying videogames design and development.🏹

 ✨ On my freetime i make some 3D assets or concept arts.✨